 Monthly on the 2nd Saturday from 10:00-11:30am, with Denise Feldman

 Join us for a Stitching Circle!
 Denise Feldman, a local mixed-media artist and cancer thriver, hosts this monthly gathering in (virtual) community as we talk and stitch—a powerful meditative and healing practice.
 Gathering as many have done for centuries, Denise will share tips and ideas for using needle and thread to bring joy and creativity to our everyday lives.
 Use her ideas to jump start your own, or bring your favorite hand work projects and join us for community stitching time!

 Weekly on Wednesdays from 3:00-4:30pm, with Ilene Gast from Project Knitwell (1 hybrid meeting a month)

 Join us weekly to enjoy knitting in a safe and welcoming environment.
 Knitting can provide a respite from one’s immediate situation, serve as a way to productively pass the time, and have a positive effect on reducing stress symptoms.
 It is relatively easy to learn, requires no artistic talent or prior experience, is portable, and results in a useful product.
 Sometimes referred to as the “new yoga” — plain and simple — knitting is good for you.
 In this program, trained volunteers will provide knitting instruction and quality materials in an effort to foster wellness, comfort, and community among participants.
 Beginner and experienced knitters are welcome.
 Starter kits are available, as is a small selection of yarn and knitting supplies.

-These workshops will not just be about making art but about the different ways we experience art and how it affects us.
+Art Lab will be about making art as well as the different ways we experience art and how it affects us.
 We will explore both the process and the product of the art we create.
 We will integrate movement and playful sharing into our art making experience sharing insights, joys and concerns.

 Welcome to “Read with Smith Center,” a community of book lovers diving in to current and relevant book material.